Skip to main content

 Knowledge

-Students are familiar with diverse subfields of medical anthropology and understand how anthropology provides methodological and conceptual frameworks beyond biomedicine that help to assess the experience of diseases and disorders, as well as the epistemological dimensions of disease categories.
-Students understand the impact of inequality on health and access to health care, colonial development of anthropology and biomedicine, and current relations between medicine and politics.
-Students know and are familiar with issues such as health inequalities, the social nature of diseases, equity in health care, biological citizenship, and biopolitics.
+Students are familiar with the multifaceted nature of medical anthropology and understand how anthropology provides methodological and conceptual frameworks beyond biomedicine that help to appreciate the experience of diseases and disorders as well as the epistemological dimensions of disease categories.
+Students understand the impact of inequalities on health and availability of health care, the colonial development of anthropology and biomedicine, and the close relationship between modern medicine and politics.
+Students are familiar with issues such as inequalities in health care, the social nature of disease, compliance, biological citizenship, biopolitics, etc.

 Skills

-Explain how health and disease are affected by the individual, social, political and cultural dimensions, comparing and contrasting specific cases, based on the literature read and reviewed in the course.
+The student is able to explain how health and disease are influenced by individual, social, political and cultural dimensions by comparing and contrasting specific cases, drawing on the literature covered in the course.

-Describe specific contexts and situations in which concepts such as embodiment, social suffering, adequacy/resistance can help us to understand the experience and course of illness and treatment.
+The student is able to describe specific contexts and situations in which concepts such as embodiment, social suffering, compliance, resistance can help to understand the experience of disease and the progression of healing/treatment.

-Formulate the ways in which medical knowledge and practice work on different scales (individual, family, local, global).
+The student is able to articulate the ways in which medical knowledge and practice operate at different scales (individual, family, local, global) using scientific examples.

-Analytically read high-quality academic social science literature, which covers topics such as health, medicine, disease, inequality and political economy.
+Students are able to read analytically high-quality academic social science literature covering topics such as health, medicine, disease, inequality and political economy in a complex manner.

-Verbally and in writing express a reasoned, example-based view of issues related to health, medicine, and political economy.
+Students are able to express verbally and in writing a reasoned, example-based perspective on issues related to health, medicine and political economy.

 Competence

-Students are able to competently judge and discuss the social, cultural, global/local political and economic processes that affect and shape health and disease.
-Students are competent to discuss the relationship between health, medicine, and political economy, understanding the impact of inequality and discrimination on health, as well as understanding the controversial historical development of biomedicine.
+Students are able to make competent judgements and discuss the social, cultural, global and local political-economic processes influencing and shaping health and disease.
+Students are competent to discuss the relationship between health, medicine and political economy, understanding the impact of inequalities and discrimination on health and the controversial historical development of biomedicine.

 Study course planning